ruby-vietnam/hardcore-rule/algorithms/2021/ss1/week1/thanh_nguyen.md

   n! = n * (n-1) * (n-2) * ... * 1
 By example: [1, 2, 3]

-We want permution with length is length of the list, is 3, then we have 3 positions to put value on: _  _  _
+We want permutation with length is length of the list, is 3, then we have 3 positions to put value on: _  _  _

 - At position 1, permutation = _ _ _ ; choices = [1, 2, 3]
   - If select 1, -> permutation = 1 _ _ ; choices = [2, 3]